 PESA is a quick outpatient procedure that uses a very thin needle to retrieve sperm from the epididymis, the small tube where sperm are stored before ejaculation.
 This option is commonly used when sperm are being produced normally but cannot reach the semen because of a blockage or a prior vasectomy.
 The retrieved sperm are used during IVF with ICSI, where a single sperm is injected directly into each mature egg.

 At Illume Fertility, we're proud to support every path to parenthood.
-Whether you are a same-sex couple exploring surrogacy or hoping to become a single father by choice, you are welcome here.
+Whether you're a same-sex couple exploring surrogacy or hoping to become a single father by choice, you are welcome here.

-Our expert team will walk with you through each step of your family-building journey, including donor egg selection, gestational carrier support, fertility preservation, and genetic counseling.
+Our expert team will walk with you through each step of your family-building journey, which may include egg donor selection, gestational carrier support, fertility preservation, and genetic counseling.

 Schedule Your Consult Why choose Illume?